Love it or hate it, self-checkout is here to stay. But it’s going through a reckoning

 “The laser gun works for disabled people,” she said.

-Stew Leonard Jr., president and CEO of Stew Leonard’s, a supermarket chain that operates stores in Connecticut, New York and New Jersey, said 25 percent of its customers use self-service.
-That number could be up to 50 percent in the next few years.
+Stew Leonard Jr., president and CEO of Stew Leonard’s, a supermarket chain that operates stores in Connecticut, New York and New Jersey, said 25% of its customers use self-service.
+That number could be up to 50% in the next few years.
 He noted one-third of its registers are unmanned, but he’s in a “holding pattern” and is thinking of limiting the number of items to be scanned.

 Retailers have been adding cameras or sensors at kiosks to monitor shoppers.